ahsan159/POSDrugStore/README.md

 App is almost ready.
 Time for reintegration with license manager software. which will be seperate app and seperatly installed.
 Also develop installation routine of the softwware.
 ## 25-Aug-2023
 Updated viewDrug window.
+## 28-Aug-2023
+Added images to tab items and drug views.